cp3402-students/project-2025-tr1-jcua-team6/README.md

 # README

-## Viridian Wordpress theme for the Baizonn Learning Centre
+## Viridian Wordpress theme
 ### Group 6

-- This is a custom theme created by Group 6
+- Viridian is a modern WordPress theme created by Group 6